Hudson County, New Jersey: Climate

-The average temperature of Hudson County is 51.89°F, which is approximately the same as the state average of 51.93°F, and lower than the national average of 54.45°F.
+The average temperature of Hudson County is 51.89 °F, which is approximately the same as the state average of 51.93 °F, and lower than the national average of 54.45 °F.

-Union City is located on the American east coast, approximately halfway between the Equator and the North Pole, which results in climate that is influenced by wet, dry, hot, and cold airstreams, and highly variable daily weather.
+The county is located on the U.S. East Coast, approximately halfway between the Equator and the North Pole, which results in climate that is influenced by wet, dry, hot, and cold airstreams, and highly variable daily weather.
 Of New Jersey's five distinct climate regions, Hudson County is located in the Central region, which runs from New York Harbor and the Lower Hudson River to the great bend of the Delaware River near the state capital of Trenton.
 The high number of urban areas in this region are characterized by a high volume of industry and vehicular traffic that produce large amounts of pollutants.
 These substances, along with the large amounts of asphalt, brick, and concrete that compose buildings in the area, retain more atmospheric heat, which make it a regularly warmer "heat island" than surrounding suburban and rural areas.
-The northern border of the Central Zone is often the boundary between freezing and non-freezing precipitation in the winter, and between comfortable and comfortable sleeping conditions in the summer.
+The northern border of the Central Zone is often the boundary between freezing and non-freezing precipitation in the winter, and between comfortable and uncomfortable sleeping conditions in the summer.

 Hudson County experiences precipitation an average of 116 days a year, during which it receives an annual average of 48 inches of rain, compared to the national average of 38, and 26 inches of snow, compared to the national average of 28.
 The summer high temperature in July is about 86 degrees, and its winter low in January is 25.
 On average, there are 219 sunny days per year in the county, compared with the national average of 205.

 Average temperatures in the county seat of Jersey City have ranged from a low of 27 F in January to a high of 84 F in July, although a record low of -15 F was recorded in February 1934 and a record high of 106 F was recorded in July 1936.
 Average monthly precipitation ranged from 3.21 in in February to 4.60 in in July.